 Specimen collection and testing can be helpful with identifying the pathogen causing illness.
-When children or staff becomes ill with a gastrointestinal illness, the Health Unit will provide the child care centre with a stool kit and a set of instructions for parents/guardians.
+When children or staff becomes ill with a gastrointestinal illness, the health unit will provide the child care centre with a stool kit and a set of instructions for parents/guardians.
 The stool sample will be examined by the Public Health Ontario Laboratory to identify the organism.

-- 1. The Health Unit will provide stool kits with instructions for collecting samples. - 2.
-When the stool samples are collected, Health Unit staff will pick up the samples and send them to the Public Health Ontario Lab for testing. - Permission from the parent/guardian must be given before collecting specimen samples and releasing results - Include the Outbreak Number provided for suspect and confirmed outbreaks with a submitted sample - 3.
+- 1. The health unit will provide stool kits with instructions for collecting samples. - 2.
+The collected samples, along with the completed requisition forms, need to be dropped off at the Medical Laboratories of Windsor, LifeLabs, or Dynacare, as soon as possible (see Appendix). - Permission from the parent/guardian must be given before collecting specimen samples and releasing results - Include the Outbreak Number provided for suspect and confirmed outbreaks with a submitted sample - 3.
 Remember that the ill child should not return to the child care centre until he/she has been symptom-free for at least 48 hours.
 This exclusion time may vary depending on the organism or by the direction of the Medical Officer of Health or designate. - 4.
 Anyone who handles food in the child care centre should be interviewed for symptoms of illness.
 All symptomatic staff should submit a stool sample and must not return to work until they are symptom-free for at least 48 hours. - 5.
 Healthy staff should be restricted to working in one room only and limit their interaction between rooms. - 6.
 During an outbreak, symptomatic staff should not be reporting to work. - 7.
 Reschedule any events such as child orientation, large gatherings, activities, or field trips that bring several classrooms together until the outbreak is declared over.